 • You will have the chance to educate members about all aspects of starting and/or operating a sustainable farm or ranch.

-Applicants who meet the requirements of the written application will be invited to an interview scheduled between July 24 and August 24, 2020.
+Applicants who meet the requirements of the written application will be invited to an interview scheduled in August.

 Local Farmer Project Leader: Lisa Hunter